 Map Out Your Financial Situation

-Before you go for any major actions, take a good hard look at your income and expenses.
+Before you go for any major actions, take a good hard look at your financial stability; at your income and expenses.
 If you’re not particularly good with finances, find a free budget planning tool to help you out.

 It’s important to do this step before you jump into a career shift or a business venture.
 You want to lay out all your prospects first to make an informed decision.